The Three Valleys Bars and Restaurants Guide plus Restaurant Review

 Le Bubble, The Funky Fox, Rockies (or the rebuilt Signal for the always available evil Mutzig lager) in 1650, Chanrossa in 1550 and Le Darbello in 1300 (Le Praz) are other popular haunts.

-The Drop-Inn (now Le Jardin for Winter 2021) and The Cave des Lys Wine Bar (now with a more restaurant type feel in 2020) in Le Praz have been compulsory refreshment stops since 2010.
-The Drop Inn from the Pleisure guys is popular with Saisonnaires with TV Sport and Pool while the Cave des Lys is a great spot for some wine and nibbles.
-The Pizzeria is now L'Elephant with the stable formula or live music, bar food and TV Sport continuing.
+The Drop-Inn (now Le Jardin for Winter 2021 and now La Descent) and The Cave des Lys Wine Bar (now changed with a more restaurant type feel in 2022) in Le Praz have been compulsory refreshment stops since 2010.
+The Drop Inn from the Pleisure guys was popular with Saisonnaires with TV Sport and Pool while the Cave des Lys was a great spot for some wine and nibbles.
+The Pizzeria is now L'Elephant with the stable formula or live music, pub food, decent pizza and TV Sport continuing.

 The Frog and Roastbeef is the British pub in Val Thorens and claims to be the highest pub in Europe.
 Good place to refuel on a quick pint and something with chips when you're doing the full Three Valleys tour - or do the yard of ale and get stranded there.
 Always a lively Après scene here.